WillRobinson152/Bus-Tracker/README.md

 # Bus Tracker

 This was an assignment I completed for the MITxPro Full Stack Developer program.
-This web page uses an API to source real-time data of the Boston MBTA buses.
+This web page uses an API to source data of a Boston MBTA bus route.

+<strong>THe web page is viewable <a href="https://willrobinson152.github.io/Bus-Tracker/"/>here</a>.</strong>

 # Usage
 Download or clone the files in this repository to run locally.
 You will also need to get an access token from Mapbox by creating a Mapbox account.